claudiawiese/wine_platform/README.md

 Logged in users can write reviews with a rating and a comment.
 The authentication process is using the devise gem.

 User can have different roles.
 But the application policies linked to the user roles are still in progress.
-The idea is to set it up with the pundi gem.
+The idea is to set it up with the pundit gem.

 An external wine api service can be plugged into the app by using the external_api_service.